theredplanetsings/Arbihedron/README.md

 **High-frequency triangular arbitrage system for cryptocurrency and forex markets**

+> **PAPER TRADING BY DEFAULT** - This system starts in simulation mode.
+No real trades are executed until you explicitly enable live trading and provide API keys with trading permissions.

 Arbihedron automatically detects and exploits price discrepancies in currency pairs through circular trading paths (A→B→C→A), capturing low-risk profit opportunities within single exchanges.

 ## Features